Introduction

 - Local speaks of autonomy and self-governance.
 Local churches should have their own government in terms of plurality of elders leading and forming the pillars of the church.

 - It’s like a family; the husband and wife govern the family; they lead the family.
-Parents are best equipped to govern their own households.
+Parents are best equipped to govern their own

 - A local operating leadership model enables good and effective governance because local people know better; they are in touch with what’s happening on the ground.